attachmentsme/Queuebert/README.md

 Queuebert
 =========

-In the chrome extension paradigm, iframes and tabs cannot communicate directly.
+The Chrome extension paradigm is sandboxed. iframes and browser-tabs cannot directly communicate with each other.
+They must use a background script to mediate communication between them.

 In a prior post, I advocate using a queue-based approach to deal with this annoyance: